TheaFrances/Coleoid_genome_topology_2025/1. Preprocessing and mapping of Micro-C reads/README.md

 # Preprocessing and mapping of Micro-C reads

 This folder contains the commands used to process raw Micro-C reads.
-These steps include trimming, merging libraries for higher coverage, and mapping with HiC-Pro, and generating a Juicebox `.hic` file. *E. scolopes* stage 29 samples are used as examples throughout this folder.
+These steps include trimming, concatenating libraries for higher coverage, and mapping with HiC-Pro, and generating a Juicebox `.hic` file. *E. scolopes* stage 29 samples are used as examples throughout this folder.
 Where applicable, *S. officinalis* is used instead, for example, in the downsampling step, which was not necessary for *E. scolopes*.

 ## Downsampling